THE GLITCH#

 He opened the document.
 It was dense.
 Forty-seven pages of academic citation, mathematical modeling, and application notes spanning three fields he didn’t fully occupy.

 At the top was his own paper.
 He recognized it immediately: Acceptable Biological Degradation in Sleep-Deprived Knowledge Workers (Shaw, 2028).
 He’d written it during his first year at Telexa, arguing that content moderators could tolerate short-term REM-sleep reduction of up to 40% without lasting neurological damage, provided they received adequate recovery periods.
 It was a narrow study.
 Twelve subjects.
 Six weeks.
 Corporate wellness context.
 He’d been careful with the language.
 He’d included caveats.
+The caveats were still there, on page three of the document, in the original text, correctly cited, doing nothing.

 Below it was a paper he’d never seen: Applications of Fourier Transforms in Non-Linear Biological Systems by a mathematician at MIT named Chen.
 David skimmed the abstract.
 He understood perhaps a third of it.
+This was, he would later realize, one of the more consequential thirds he had ever failed to understand.

 Below that: Predictive Modeling of Protein Structure Decay in High-Yield Bioreactors by a biochemist at Kyoto University.
-David understood even less.

 The synthesis summary was a single page.
 The system had processed all three papers through a recursive modeling loop and produced a new metric: Calculated Efficacy Baselines for Pharmaceutical Distribution in Resource-Constrained Environments.
 The executive summary stated that the mathematical relationship between sleep-deprivation tolerance and protein folding decay, as mediated by Fourier analysis, supported a revised baseline for medication efficacy in Tier 3 distribution zones.

 He scrolled to the authorization block.
 His biometric signature was requested to validate the medical component.
 The mathematician had apparently already signed.
-The biochemist had signed.
+The biochemist had already signed.
 Two of the three legs of the stool were in place.
 The system was waiting for the doctor.

 He thought about calling Chen at MIT.
 He thought about emailing the biochemist in Kyoto.
 He imagined the conversation: Hi, I’m a sleep-wellness director at a social media company, and I think our papers may have been combined to lower pharmaceutical standards in Africa.
 Can you explain the Fourier transforms to me?
+He would sound insane.
+He would sound like Miguel, who had tried to raise a similar concern two years ago through proper channels and had spent six months in a compliance review that resolved in his favor and cost him his position anyway.

 He thought about the compliance framework.
 Rejecting a cross-domain synthesis request triggered an internal review.
 The review required a written technical justification for the rejection.
 David would need to explain, in precise mathematical terms, why the Fourier linkage between sleep degradation and protein folding was invalid.
 He did not have the expertise to write that justification.
 The mathematician did, but the mathematician had already signed.
 The biochemist did, but the biochemist had already signed.